Arihant416/Arihant416/README.md

 - 🎶 Strumming my guitar, vibing with music.
 - 📺 Anime lover – binging **One Piece**, **Naruto**, **HxH**, and more.
-- 🤝 Always looking to connect, share, learn, and build cool stuff together.
+- 🤝 Always looking to connect, share, learn, and build cool stuff.

 ---